Stock market today: Wall Street rises to regain some momentum after last week's lull

 On Thursday, the U.S. government will release the latest monthly update on inflation that consumers are feeling, and economists are forecasting it will show a 3.3% rise in prices from year-ago levels.
 That would be an acceleration from June’s inflation rate.

 The Fed pays particularly close attention to what prices are doing for services outside of rent and housing.
-Much of the improvement in that area during June came from falling airfares.
-Now that they're back to where they were before the pandemic, they may not move much more now, economists at Deutsche Bank say.
+Much of the improvement there during June came from falling airfares.
+Now that they're back to where they were before the pandemic, they may not move much more, economists at Deutsche Bank say.

 In stock markets abroad, indexes were mixed across Europe and Asia.